 ‘Down Periscope’, starring Kelsey Grammer and Lauren Holly, was filmed in 1995 and released in 1996.
 It’s a silly thing about a World War Two era submarine involved in war games with the modern 1990’s United States Navy, but it’s fun to watch, and it was filmed in part at Fort Mason and on board the submarine the USS Pampanito, now at Fisherman’s Wharf.

-The crew, along with Lauren Holly, line up alongside the Pampanito for briefing: It’s possible that the crew could have been distracted during orders.
+The crew, along with Lauren Holly, line up alongside the Pampanito for inspection:

 That’s the Pampanito’s aft deck gun behind her.
 (IMDb)

 “Fifteen Men and Lauren Holly’s chest; Yo-ho-ho, and a bottle of rum.”

 That’s the top of the conning tower, but my view’s from the opposite side (musings.elisair.com)